Osinachi-Uro/Learn-With-Osinachi/README.md

 In the repository, i created folders for each exercise given by the instructor, Mr Abbakar Siddig Ango from the LMS Cloud Engineering Classes.

-Each exercice folder is given a serially numbered starting from Exercise 1 to ...
+Each exercice folder is serially numbered starting from Exercise 1 to ...
 Below is a list of each exercise folder and content names based on the title of the topic learnt.

 ## List and content of each Exercise Folders